Join IFT

 • It is the policy of JFS to hide the peer-review process of Editorial Board members' own submissions, just as all authors are excluded from seeing identities of reviewers.
 Alternate editors handle submissions made by Editorial Board members to ensure an unbiased review process.

-When the initial review is complete, the Associate Editor will send you the referees’ suggestions along with their suggestions.
+When the initial review is complete, the Associate Editor will send you the reviewers’ suggestions along with their suggestions.
 You are expected to respond in a cover letter to all suggestions either by making appropriate revisions or stating why the suggestions are unreasonable.
 The Associate Editor will consider your revisions and provide the Scientific Editor with a recommendation to accept, revise, or reject your manuscript.
 Occasionally a peer-reviewer insists on a re-evaluation.
 If a second revision of a manuscript is still not satisfactory, it may be rejected.
 You will be informed by the Scientific Editor of the final decision.

 Factors considered when judging the suitability of a manuscript for publication are: Interest readers will have in the subject; Relevance to human foods; Originality, scientific quality (including appropriateness of the experimental design and methods, depth of investigation, proper statistical analysis of the data); Importance and substance of the results, and the thoroughness and accuracy with which the results are interpreted.
 IFT membership is not a prerequisite for publication.